 The identifier form of an object ID is essentially the same as a common identifier type of the engine being used (

 FName in UE4 C++).
 It uses an “at” symbol

 #.
 It returns a

 Symbol.
 It is useful to use in code that need to reference the name of an object and do not need the object itself.

-// Actor is inferred and Symbol is result type @='SomeGuy' // Same as above Actor@='SomeGuy' // Similar to above though as simple symbol // literal that isn't checked by the compiler.
-'SomeGuy' // Can be used with methods that need the name of an object my_mission.set_smart_mouth(Robot@='Marvin')
+// Actor is inferred and engine identifier type is result @#'SomeGuy' // Same as above Actor@#'SomeGuy' // Similar to above "SomeGuy".Name // Can be used with methods that need the name of an object my_mission.set_smart_mouth(Robot@#'Marvin')